How to write an inclusive job vacancy

 Given the composition of the Dutch population, where approximately 50% are women and nearly a quarter have a migration background, it is important to offer various arrangements.
 These can range from flexible working hours, remote working, or swapping holidays to offering language courses, menstrual leave, or child daycare.

-t is also important not to set too many requirements in the job advertisement, as this can deter potential candidates.
+It’s also important not to set too many requirements in the job advertisement, as this can deter potential candidates.
 Women in particular, are inclined not to apply if they do not meet all the requirements, even if they are otherwise suitable for the position.

 Word choice